Lolita Express: Notable guests and flights

-Sex parties involving underage teenage girls allegedly occurred onboard the aircraft, organized by Ghislaine Maxwell.

-In 2003, Epstein flew to Cuba aboard his plane with Colombian president Andrés Pastrana Arango at the invitation of Cuban president Fidel Castro.
-According to Fabiola Santiago of the Miami Herald, Epstein was likely considering relocating to Cuba in order to escape U.S. law enforcement; Epstein was under investigation from U.S. law enforcement at the time.

-In 2009, Epstein's brother Mark claimed Donald Trump had flown on the plane at least once.
-He later told The Washington Post that Trump flew "numerous times" on Epstein's airplane, although Mark was present on only one of the flights.
-According to Michael Corcoran, Trump flew Epstein on his own airplane at least once.
-In a conversation with author Michael Wolff recorded in 2017, Epstein claimed that Trump and his third wife Melania Trump had sexual intercourse for the first time onboard the aircraft.
-Nadia Marcinko was a regular traveller with Epstein on the aircraft.

 In September 2002, Epstein flew Bill Clinton, Kevin Spacey, and Chris Tucker to Africa in this jet.
-Flight records obtained in 2016 show Bill Clinton flew 27 times on the same jet to at least a dozen international locations.

-Flight logs did not list any Secret Service detail for at least five flights on a 2002 trip to Asia, and the Secret Service stated that there is no evidence of the former president making a trip to Epstein's private island.
+Flight records obtained in 2016 show Clinton flew 27 times on the same jet to at least a dozen international locations.
+Flight logs do not list any Secret Service detail for at least five flights on a 2002 trip to Asia, and the Secret Service has stated that there is no evidence of the former president making a trip to Epstein's private island.
 In 2019, a Clinton spokesperson stated that, in 2002 and 2003, Clinton took four trips on Epstein's airplane, making stops on three continents, all with his staff and Secret Service detail.
 At the time of Epstein's 2019 arrest, Clinton's spokeswoman Angel Ureña stated that Clinton had "not spoken to Epstein in well over a decade, and has never been to Little Saint James, Epstein's ranch in New Mexico, or his residence in Florida".

+In 2009, Epstein's brother, Mark Epstein, claimed Donald Trump had flown on the plane at least once.
+He later told The Washington Post that Trump flew "numerous times" on Epstein's airplane, although Mark was present on only one of the flights.
+According to Michael Corcoran, Trump flew Epstein on his own airplane at least once.
+In a conversation with author Michael Wolff recorded in 2017, Epstein claimed that Trump and his third wife, Melania Trump, had sexual intercourse for the first time onboard the aircraft.
+Nadia Marcinko was a regular pilot with Epstein on the aircraft.
+In 2011, The Daily Telegraph reported that the plane had once landed at the Royal Air Force station, RAF Marham.
+It has been alleged that Andrew Mountbatten-Windsor "pulled strings" so that Epstein could use the RAF base.

-Other notable passengers who travelled on the aircraft included businessman Ron Burkle, model Naomi Campbell, lawyer Alan Dershowitz, and the former United States Secretary of the Treasury Larry Summers.
+Former Colombian president Andrés Pastrana Arango has said that, in 2003, he flew to Cuba with Epstein aboard his plane at the invitation of Cuban president Fidel Castro.
+Other notable passengers who travelled on the aircraft included businessman Ron Burkle, model Naomi Campbell, lawyer Alan Dershowitz, and the former United States secretary of the treasury Larry Summers.
+Epstein also owned a Gulfstream G550 jet.

-Epstein sold the aircraft in 2017 and it was subsequently destroyed.
+Allegations of sex crimes on board

+Epstein accuser Virginia Giuffre alleged being raped on the plane by Alan Dershowitz, which Dershowitz denied as an "outrageous lie".
+Giuffre retracted her allegations against Dershowitz in 2022.